geotrev/undernet/site/docs/download.md

 <!-- all your other stylesheets/style tags after -->
 ```

-If you used a style scope, you can disregard importing before all other styles.
+If you used a style scope, you can put the import or link tag anywhere, just be conscious of how the style cascade will change if you do so.

 ## Source Files